Teddi Tuesday Foundation Hosts 6th Annual Turkey Giveaway in Houston

 The community event, hosted by Teddi herself, promises a morning filled with live DJs, special giveaways, and plenty of good vibes as families prepare for Thanksgiving.
 The annual giveaway has become a staple in the city, providing free turkeys and essentials to help local residents enjoy a hearty holiday meal.

 This year’s event is powered by several community-minded partners, including Cricket Wireless, 97.9 The Box, Slapwoods, T.R.I.L.
-The “Real” Insurance Lady, Morningstar Storage, The Single Parent That Could, DRT The Shine Coach, and Mound Town Laundry.
+The “Real” Insurance Lady, Morningstar Storage, The Single Parent That Could, DRT The Shine Coach, and H-Town Laundry.